thenfour/TeensyMemAnalyzer/README.md

 ---

 ## CLI Output at a Glance
-The CLI prints region totals, category breakdowns, top symbols, and a `Teensy-size fields:` block that mirrors the canonical [`teensy_size`](https://github.com/PaulStoffregen/teensy_size) utility.
+The CLI prints window totals, category breakdowns, top symbols, and a `Teensy-size fields:` block that mirrors the canonical [`teensy_size`](https://github.com/PaulStoffregen/teensy_size) utility.

-- **FLASH buckets** come straight from linker sections for parity: `code = .text.code + .text.itcm + .ARM.exidx`,
-  `data = .text.progmem + .data`, `headers = .text.headers + .text.csf`.
-Free space subtracts both
-  the reserved flash sectors defined in the memory map and those buckets from the 0x1F0000-byte Teensy 4.x flash budget.
+- **FLASH buckets** draw from the section categories bound to flash-aligned blocks: `headers` captures the FASTBOOT structures, `code` includes pure flash code plus the load copy of FASTRUN, and `data` accounts for PROGMEM constants and RAM initialisation images.
-- **RAM1 buckets** match `teensy_size` by combining ITCM and DTCM.
-The ITCM code total (including `.ARM.exidx`) is rounded up to 32 KiB blocks before subtracting `.data + .bss` to report "free for local variables".
-Padding is the difference between the rounded blocks and the raw code size.
+- **RAM1 buckets** combine ITCM and DTCM automatically by referencing the RAM1 hardware bank.
+The configured rounding rule ensures FASTRUN code is rounded up to 32 KiB chunks before free space is computed, matching the legacy toolchain.
-- **RAM2** reports DMAMEM usage plus `free for malloc/new` from the region summary.
+- **RAM2 / External RAM** follow the same pattern: totals come from the hardware bank definitions, and tag buckets decide how the CLI labels the bytes.

-Alignment gaps inside a region surface under `Alignment padding` whenever the analyzer detects non-alloc gaps between sections.
+Alignment gaps inside an address window surface under `Alignment padding` whenever the analyzer detects non-ALLOC gaps between sections.

 ---